yanghengtang/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user wants to delete a specialisation/medical condition/prescription:
 ![DeleteXYZTagActivityDiagram](images/DeleteXYZTagActivityDiagram.png)

-### View appointment/doctor/patient feature
+### View Appointment / Doctor / Patient feature

-**Introduction**

-This section describes the feature that allows users to view the full details of doctors/patients/appointments in the MediConnect database by index.
+This section describes the feature that allows users to view the full details of appointments/doctors/patients in the MediConnect database by index.

-**Implementation**
+#### Implementation

 The View Patient mechanism is facilitated by `ModelManager`.
 It extends `Model` and stores the appointment, doctor and patient to be shown as `selectedAppointment`, `selectedDoctor` and `selectedPatient` respectively.
 Additionally, it implements the following operations: